Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Finite Volume Conservative Methods

 \section{Finite Volume Conservative Methods}

-Let us consider the problem of solving the 1D advection problem Eq.~(\ref{vec_eq}) numerically, provided with a set of initial and boundary conditions.
+Let us consider the problem of solving Eq.~(\ref{vec_eq}) numerically, provided with a set of initial and boundary conditions.
 The first step consists in discretizing the time interval into a finite number of time-steps $\tau^n$ of size $\Delta\tau$ and the spatial domain in a finite number of cells $I_i=[x_{i-\frac{1}{2}},x_{i+\frac{1}{2}}]$ of size $\Delta x=L/M$, where $i=1,...,M$ and $L$ is the size of the spatial domain of integration.
 This choice of spatial discretization is what characterizes finite volume methods, where the state $\textbf{U}_i$ is regarded as a volume average of the variable $\textbf{U}$ over the cell $I_i$.
 In the following we will denote the numerical approximation of $\textbf{U}$ in the cell $I_i$ at time $\tau^n$ as $\textbf{U}^n_i$.

 A numerical solution of Eq.~(\ref{vec_eq}) can be obtained by using the operator splitting approach, where the system is split into a purely advection problem with $\textbf{U}_\tau+\textbf{F}(\textbf{U})_x=0$ and an ordinary differential equation (ODE) $\textbf{U}_\tau=\textbf{S}(\textbf{U})$.
-The numerical solution to the advection problem can be obtained using a conservative scheme:

-where the $\textbf{F}_{i\pm\frac{1}{2}}$ are inter-cell fluxes at the boundaries of the $i$-th cell.
-The ODE will have to be solved with a method that matches the order of accuracy of the solution of the advection problem in order to retain the same level of accuracy globally.
-In this work we focus on the solution of the advection part, while the solution to the ODE will be implemented into the full cosmological simulation code that we will present in future work.
+In such a case, one solves the PDE associated to the advection equations and then uses the solution to solve the ODE with a method that matches the order of accuracy of the solution of the advection problem such as to retain the same level of accuracy globally.
+In the following we focus on the solution of the advection equations, while the solution to the ODE will be implemented into the full cosmological simulation code that we will present in future work.

-Godunov methods are a class of finite volume schemes that compute the flux as $\textbf{F}_{i\pm\frac{1}{2}}=\textbf{F}[\textbf{U}_{i\pm 1/2}(0)]$, where $\textbf{U}_{i\pm 1/2}(0)$ is the solution of the Riemann problem at each inter-cell boundary.
-The original method introduced by Godunov \cite{Godunov1959} uses piecewise constant data as initial condition for the Riemann problem and thus is only first order accurate.
-One can achieve higher order accuracy by using a form of predictor-corrector where one first reconstructs the state variables using a truncated Taylor expansion and then uses the reconstructed states as input for the Riemann solver.
-Here, we will derive working examples of the Monotonic Upstream-Centered Scheme for Conservation Laws (MUSCL-Hancock), the Piecewise Linear Method (PLM) and the Piecewise Parabolic Methods (PPM).
+Following standard textbook presentations \citep[see e.g.][]{Toro2009}, the numerical solution to the advection problem can be obtained using a conservative scheme, such as that introduced by Godunov \citep{Godunov1959}: